-Where building alterations that affect the location of hydrant outlets, signage, the setting of pressure-control devices, or other matters result in the hydrant system no longer conforming to this standard, alterations shall be made to the hydrant system to maintain compliance with the standard.
+Where building alterations affecting the location of hydrant outlets, signage, the setting of pressure control devices, or other matters, result in the hydrant system no longer conforming to this standard, alterations shall be made to the hydrant system to maintain compliance with the standard.

-NOTE - The hydrant system alterations should be done in accordance with the latest standard.
-Where this is not practical, the hydrant system can be altered in accordance with the standard that the system was installed to and should be upgraded as outlined in Appendix C.
+NOTE - The hydrant system alterations should be done in accordance with the latest standard, but where not practical, may be altered in accordance with the standard that the system was installed to and should be upgraded as outlined in Appendix B.